particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 your team writes, _and_ the low-level Device OS that Particle manages.
 This lets you send updates to your device logic, but also enables you to stay up-to-date with the latest features and improvements in Device OS.
+You are in complete control of your adoption of Device OS versions.

 ### Secure